jan Kekan San

 sina

-you, yourself, yours, y'all, y'all'sPointing forward with your right hand's index finger
+you, yourself, yours, y'all, y'all'sPointing at someone with your right hand's index finger

 toki